TuomoKalliokoski/HASTEN/README.md

 python3 hasten.py -m mols.db -a pred -i 2 -n vs1 -c 10 -x 10000
 ```

-This will create scripts "pred_vs1_iter2_cpu*.sh" that you can modify to change the calculation GPU/CPU.
+This will create scripts "pred_vs1_iter2_cpu.sh" that you can modify to change the calculation GPU/CPU.
 If you run out of RAM, adjust -x parameter to above.
-Loading of the model doesn't take that long.

 ```
 ls -1 pred_vs1_iter2_cpu*.sh | sed -e 's:^:sh :' | parallel -j 10 --bar
 ```

-Import results to the database (just imports everything from PRED* subdirectories):
+Import results to the database (just imports everything from PRED subdirectories):

 ```
-python3 hasten.py -a import-pred -n vs1
+python3 hasten.py -m mols.db -a import-pred -i 2 -n vs1
 ```

 Pick the best predicted, not yet docked molecules for docking: